 I am home schooled, what do I need to provide in lieu of a school district issued transcript?

-As a home schooled applicant, you should submit your parent-issued transcript.
+As a home-schooled applicant, you should submit your parent-issued transcript.

 Do you grant extensions for late applications?

 No, we are unable to grant extensions for late applications.
 The application deadline date is February 1st at 5 pm EST.

 When will I find out if I received the scholarship award?